Manga

-Manga stories are typically printed in black-and-white—due to time constraints, artistic reasons (as coloring could lessen the impact of the artwork) and to keep printing costs low—although some full-color manga exist (e.g., Colorful).
+Manga is typically printed in black-and-white—due to time constraints, artistic reasons (as coloring could lessen the impact of the artwork) and to keep printing costs low—although some full-color manga exist (e.g., Colorful).
 In Japan, manga are usually serialized in large manga magazines, often containing many stories, each presented in a single episode to be continued in the next issue.
 A single manga story is almost always longer than a single issue from a Western comic.
 Collected chapters are usually republished in volumes, frequently but not exclusively paperback books.
 A manga artist (mangaka in Japanese) typically works with a few assistants in a small studio and is associated with a creative editor from a commercial publishing company.
 If a manga series is popular enough, it may be animated after or during its run.
 Sometimes, manga are based on previous live-action or animated films.

+Manga has long been a field in Japan in which women have had a substantial presence and, according to Machiko Satonaka, has been largely unaffected by gender disparities in participation and career opportunities, with women accounting for approximately half of all manga artists at least between 1975 and 2005.
+As of 2026, Machiko Hasegawa, a female manga artist best known as the creator of Sazae-san, remains the only manga artist to have been awarded the People's Honour Award.

-Manga-influenced comics, among original works, exist in other parts of the world, particularly in those places that speak Chinese ("manhua"), Korean ("manhwa"), English ("OEL manga"), and French ("manfra"), as well as in the nation of Algeria ("DZ-manga").
+Manga-influenced comics, among original works, exist in other parts of the world, particularly in those places that speak Chinese ("manhua"), Korean ("manhwa"), English ("OEL manga"), and French ("manfra"), as well as in Algeria ("DZ-manga").